tonydata02/SQL/README.md

 # Antonio's SQL Portfolio

 ## Hello!
 This is my respository for projects I've written in SQL!
-Feel Free to reach out to my email
+Feel free to reach out to my email
 tonygutierrez2444@gmail.com